 "If Moscow is willing to concentrate any military power it wishes to bring to bear exclusively against ISIL, there may be room for coordination with the anti-ISIS coalition," said Frederic Hof, former US special adviser for transition in Syria.
 "If it elects to help Assad eliminate nationalist Syrian rebels, there could be severe complications in terms of airspace deconfliction."

-It's a messy situation that could explode into an even larger conflict at any time — and there isn't much expectation that the Obama-Putin summit will solve it.
+It's a messy situation that could explode into an even larger major conflict at any time — and there isn't much expectation that the Obama-Putin summit will solve it.

 On the Ground